- Advancement to Candidacy

 Please remember that if you wish to sign up for thesis or Directed Research units you must ask me to place a permit on the registration system.
 Don’t use any code numbers that might be listed in the Schedule of Classes information or on the MyCSULB system — you’ll wind up in the wrong section.
 This is extremely important for thesis units, as faculty put grades on the system through their account.
 Therefore, thesis grades can only be posted by the professor with whom you are registered.
 If you register using the default code, you’ll wind up taking your thesis units through the Department Chair or possibly another faculty member — this could result in disenrollment or a failing grade.

 If you are registering for PSY 698 – Thesis units, you must do so in increments of 3 (either 3 units twice or 6 units all one semester).
-This requirement is being passed down by the College office.
+This is a university requirement.

 Registration for GS 700 must take place within the first four weeks of the Spring or Fall semesters.
 Summer session deadlines vary – check with CCPE.
-The current fee for GS 700 is $367.
+The current fee for GS 700 is $367 – it most likely will go up with the 2017/2018 registration fee increase.
 Winter session GS 700 registration must be done by the registration deadline for all Winter session courses – check with CCPE for the deadline.
 (You would register for Summer or Winter GS 700 only if that’s the term you’re graduating.)

 As always, please let me know if there’s anything you need, whether that be in the area of information, resources or tools (such as the on-line Orals Announcement template).
 If it’s not within my ability to deliver it myself, I’ll pass it on to your MA/MS program faculty committee, the department chair, or other “Powers That Be.”